bucs110a0spring22/ch-4-lab-yanbmia/README.md

 Summary of function(s) added:
   -> drawInverseSine(): creates an inverse sine graph (colored blue) -> plotPoint(): allows user to add a point to the graph.
+  -> intersectionGraph(): checks if the user's point is on the sine graph.
 Summary of Feature Added:
   Allows user to change background color, turtle shape, and adding units to the graph.